Skip to content

 async function aggregationNode(state: CustomState): Promise<CustomState> {

-const finalOutput = await llm.invoke(
+const response = await model.invoke(

 `Summarize results: ${state.results.join('\n')}`